fbpx Skip to Main Content

 3. Support Organizations Doing Critical Work:

-• Click here to find a list of organizations providing assistance and legal aid to immigrant families.
+• Organizations providing assistance and legal aid to immigrant families.
 Learn about groups such as Al Otro Lado, Justice in Motion and the Southern Border Communities Coalition, who are on the front lines in reuniting families, providing legal representation, and advocating for policies to support immigrant communities.

-• Connect with and support your local and regional non-profit legal services providers across the country.
+• Connect with and support non-profit legal services providers across the country.

 Legal Resource Guides: